iterative/katacoda-scenarios/get-started/params-metrics-plots/01-add-parameters.md

 The programs that run these stages already have parameter definitions in them.

 `project/src/prepare.py`{{open}}

 `project/src/featurization.py`{{open}}

-Specifically we can see that `params.yaml` is loaded in these files:
+Specifically, we can see that `params.yaml` is loaded in these files:

 `grep 'params.yaml' src/prepare.py src/featurization.py`{{execute}}